Governikus/AusweisApp/docs/sdk/messages.rst

 If your application receives this message it should show a hint to the user.

+The user must provide a physical card or your application needs to to provide a "virtual" card by calling :ref:`set_card`.

-After the user inserted a card, the workflow will continue automatically, unless both the eID functionality and CAN allowed mode are disabled.
+After the user or your application inserted a card, the workflow will continue automatically, unless both the eID functionality and CAN allowed mode are disabled.
 CAN allowed mode is enabled if the AusweisApp2 is used as SDK and the certificate contains the CAN allowed right.
 In this case, the workflow will be paused until another card is inserted.